-Chinese smartphone manufacturer Huawei who is just behind Samsung and Apple in terms of sales is considering developing a smartphone for the Blockchain-based apps, according to two people familiar with the plans.
+Chinese smartphone manufacturer Huawei, which is just behind Samsung and Apple in terms of sales, is considering developing a smartphone for Blockchain-based apps, according to two people familiar with the plans.

-Huawei is reportedly in talks with Sirin Labs to licence their operating system SIRIN OS, to run blockchain apps alongside Alphabet INC’s Android system.
-The discussion is in its earliest form, and no agreement has been signed, claims the people who asked not be named because the talks are private.
+Huawei is reportedly in talks with Sirin Labs to license their operating system, SIRIN OS, to run blockchain apps alongside Alphabet INC’s Android system.
+The discussion is in its earliest form, and no agreement has been signed, claims the people who asked not to be named because the talks are private.

-Both the parties confirmed the news that they have met but refused to reveal more anything about the project.
-If it turns out to be true, we would be seeing for the first time a smartphone manufacturer to venture into the blockchain; the decentralized ledger used to record cryptocurrency transactions, bringing the technology into the masses.
-Cryptocurrency market is a profitable venture, bringing fortunes to those who apply the technology in the right way.
+Both parties confirmed the news that they had met but refused to reveal anything more about the project.
+If it turns out to be true, we would be seeing for the first time a smartphone manufacturer venture into the blockchain, the decentralized ledger used to record cryptocurrency transactions, bringing the technology to the masses.
+The cryptocurrency market is a profitable venture, bringing fortunes to those who apply the technology in the right way.
 According to the reports, the Cryptocurrency market has grown 15 times to about $350 billion in the past 12 months.

-This deal may earn huge profits for Huawei in the future where the blockchain technology will be a household name.
-With a headstart, the company will be ahead against the likes of Apple and Samsung.
+This deal may earn enormous profits for Huawei in the future, where blockchain technology will be a household name.
+With a headstart, the company will be ahead of the likes of Apple and Samsung.